thanks4opensource/papoon_usb/README.md

 If the `USB_DEV_ENDPOINT_CALLBACKS` macro is defined, papoon_usb will call any functions registered via `UsbDev::register_recv_callback()` and `UsbDev::register_send_callback()` when data has been received on the registered endpoint or it is available to send data, respectively.
 C++ coders note that these must be global or namespace-scope functions (see [C++](#cplusplus), below), not object instance methods (no `std::bind` available).
 Note that enabling both polling and callbacks is not particularly useful: `UsbDev::poll()` returns a `uint16_t` with bits set indicating "ready" endpoints (which can be extracted using the `UsbDev::poll_recv_ready()` and `UsbDev::poll_recv_ready()` convenience functions), and explicitly executing the appropriate code either inline or by calling a "callback" function in the application's main loop is as efficient as allowing `UsbDev` to call the callback implicitly.
 The choice is a matter of the application developer's taste.

 Regardless the polled-vs-interrupt-driven and callbacks-vs-direct configuration chosen, all the above methods use papoon_usb's `UsbDev::send()` and `UsbDev::recv()` methods to marshall data between application code `uint8_t*` buffers and the internal STM32F103xx USB peripheral's "PMA" memory.
 Data copying is done via CPU or DMA, controlled by defining (or not) the `USB_DEV_DMA_PMA` compilation macro.
-Testing has shown little or no performance benefit from using DMA in this use-case (as opposed to memory-to-memory copies to normal memory) but the code and option to use it has been retained regardless(see [Further development](#further_development), below).
+Testing has shown little or no performance benefit from using DMA in this use-case (as opposed to memory-to-memory copies in normal memory) but the code and option to use it has been retained regardless (see [Further development](#further_development), below).

 Overall performance can, however, be increased by applications directly accessing PMA memory, eliminating the buffer copying overhead.
 This could consist of the application directly generating data to send to the host in PMA memory, directly reading/parsing received data, or using the STM32F103xx DMA engine to transfer data between another peripheral and the USB PMA memory.
 A classic example of the latter would be implementing a bidirectional USB-to-serial hardware bridge using the papoon_usb and the STM32F103xx USART peripheral.